adamatan/jekyll-gh-pages/README.md

 ```

 1. Use your own key (rather than the X stubs).
 2. The `theme` should be `jekyll-theme-minimal`.
-It might work with other themes, but I have not tested it.
+It will probably work [with other themes](https://github.com/pages-themes), but I have not tested it.

 ## Testing
 Reload the site.
 You might need to [force-refresh your cache](http://refreshyourcache.com/en/cache/), and it might take a minute for the changes to propogate.
 View the site source and make sure the analytics function appears at the bottom of the `<body`> part.